stijn-dejongh/lovecraft_public_domain/raw_converts/gm.md

 to view, yet shivered to behold.
 For in the sky dark vaporous forms hovered fantastically, brooding over trees and seeming to answer the challenge of the waving green branches.
 Then a thick mist arose from the sea to join the sky-forms, and the shore was erased from my sight.
-Though the sun&mdash;what sun I knew not&mdash;shone brightly on the water around me, the land I had left seemed involved in a daemoniac tempest where clashed the will of the hellish trees and what they hid, with that of the sky and the sea.
+Though the sun--what sun I knew not--shone brightly on the water around me, the land I had left seemed involved in a daemoniac tempest where clashed the will of the hellish trees and what they hid, with that of the sky and the sea.
 And when the mist vanished, I saw only the blue sky and the blue sea, for the land and the trees were no more.